 Packaging Your Process

 Packaging your process is the key here.
-If the client understands that one key element of the process is that they’ll be able to express their goals and concerns, and that those conversations will result in a successful estate plan, then you have successfully sold your wisdom.
+If the client understands that one key element of the process is that she’ll be able to express her goals and concerns, and that those conversations will result in a successful estate plan, then you have successfully sold your wisdom.

 While most estate planning attorneys arguably take similar steps when creating any client estate plan, actually documenting the process is uncommon.
 Most estate attorneys don’t even realize that they have a process, much less have packaged and sold it.